oseen/IOH5Write/README.md

 Acknowledgment
 --------------
-The support from 'KONWIHR' is gratefully acknowledged.
+We gratefully acknowledge the support from 'KONWIHR'.
 KONWIHR [https://www.konwihr.de/] (Competence Network for Scientific High Performance Computing in Bavaria).